AeneasVerif/charon/README.md

 # Usage

+To use Charon, you should first build the project to extract in debug mode: `cargo build`.
+The reason is that Charon will look for already compiled external dependencies in `/target/debug/deps/`.

-To use Charon, the simplest is to do: `cd charon && cargo run -- [OPTIONS] FILE`, where `FILE` is the entry point of the crate to extract (`PROJECT_PATH/main.rs`, for instance).
+Then, the simplest is to do: `cd charon && cargo run -- [OPTIONS] FILE`, where `FILE` is the entry point of the crate to extract (`PROJECT_PATH/src/main.rs`, for instance).

-It is possible to tweak Charon's behaviour: use `--help` to print a detailed documentation.
+Charon has various options to tweak its behaviour: you can print a detailed documentation with `--help`.